kilnake/kilnake.github.io/_posts/2024/may2024/2024-05-01-microsoftshit.md

 Return 0
 ```

-The next step is to run intunewinutil.exe -c SOURCE -s bginfo64.exe -o DESTINATION -q.
-Once this is done, you’ll have a .intunewin file you can upload as a Win32 application.
+The next step is to run *intunewinutil.exe -c SOURCE -s bginfo64.exe -o DESTINATION -q*.

+Once this is done, you’ll have a *.intunewin* file you can upload as a Win32 application.

 #### Creating the app in Intune